Why was the Memorial built?

 Where is the Memorial located?

-The Memorial is located in Clement Park, adjacent to Columbine High School.
-It is on the east side of the park adjacent to “Rebel Hill” and west of the school.
+The Memorial is located in Clement Park, adjacent to Columbine High School and south of the Columbine Public Library.
+It is on the west side of the park adjacent to “Rebel Hill” and west of the school.
 The Memorial is just over an acre in total size, with the central area approximately 27,000-sq. ft. (roughly half the size of a football field).
+The general address of the park is 7306 W. Bowles Avenue, Littleton, Colorado.
+The Memorial is open all park hours.

 Are donations still being accepted?